|Nikon D4, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, Sigma TC-2001 2x, ISO 12800, ƒ/5.6, 1/1250|

 |Nikon D4, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 2500, ƒ/6.3, 1/5000|

 The moral to the story of “Little Red Riding Hood” is that children must obey their parents and that they must never talk to strangers.
-Even a very friendly stranger is capable of having bad intentions.
+Even an amiable stranger is capable of having bad intentions.

 |Nikon D5, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, Sigma TC-2001 2x, ISO 10000, ƒ/5.6, 1/400|

-Red Riding Hood was distracted by the Wolf and we know what happens to her grandmother because of her not listening to her mother and not talking to strangers.
+Red Riding Hood is distracted by the Wolf, and we know what happens to her grandmother because of her not listening to her mother and not talking to strangers.

 What is my ball?

-I continually am asking myself what is the ball that I should be concentrating on today.
-What is the target that I should be focusing my attention?
+I continually ask myself what the ball I should concentrate on today is.
+What is the target that I should be focusing my attention on now?

 I go to scripture to help me discover the ball for today.